Asian and Asian American Studies Department Learning Outcomes

 1. Demonstrate at least an intermediate-low level of competency (in Chinese or Japanese language if they majored in Chinese Studies or Japanese (see 2012 ACTFL Proficiency Guidelines).

-2. Demonstrate competency in English composition skills;
+2. Demonstrate competency in English composition skills, oral communication, and presentation skills;